 If when you take the dishes out of the dishwasher they are not shiny and shiny, it does not mean that you need to buy a new dishwasher.
-There are several reasons that can make your dishes not clean well: from using the right soap, poor maintenance, or improper placement of utensils.
-In any case, if you follow this step by step, you will achieve greater efficiency when using the dishwasher and that dishes and cutlery come out as new.
+There are several reasons that can make your dishes not clean well: using the right soap, poor maintenance, or improper placement of utensils.
+In any case, if you follow this step-by-step, you will achieve greater efficiency when using the dishwasher, and dishes and cutlery come out as new.

-- Step 1.
 Do not rinse the dishes.
-Just removing food scraps with cutlery, spatula, or paper napkin will suffice.
+Just removing food scraps with cutlery, a spatula, or a paper napkin will suffice.
 According to the OCU, “if the dishes are already (almost) clean, the soap enzymes will yield less, without counting that this prewash is an unnecessary waste of water.”

-- Step 2.
-Place the dishes on the bottom tray and facing inside.
+Place the dishes on the bottom tray and face inside.
 It is one of the most common mistakes.
 According to Balay, “the water jet has to affect especially the area where we serve food, so when you place the dishes, make sure that the face of the dish faces the center.”
 And they warn: “Don’t make the mistake of loading your dishwasher by placing two dishes in the same slot.”

-- Step 4.
-Large utensils, such as fountains or pots, place them ” tilted so that the water can drain”, advise from Bosch.
+Large utensils, such as fountains or pots, place them ” tilted so that the water can drain”, advise Bosch.

-- Step 7.
-The glasses, cups, and bowls go in the upper tray of the dishwasher and placed upside down so that the water reaches the inside and is washed well.
+The glasses, cups, and bowls go in the upper tray of the dishwasher and are placed upside down so that the water reaches the inside and is washed well.

 OTHER THINGS YOU NEED TO DO TO MAKE THE DISHWASHER WASH WELL